The National Writers Union will be hosting a reading and open mic on Monday, August 17, starting at 6:00 p.m. at 2955 E. Broadway in Tucson.

 Hope to see you there!

-Our elected Steering Committee members are Co-Chairs Keith Bagwell and Barbara Wright; Secretary Alice Whittenburg; and Events Coordinator Greg Evans.
+Our elected Steering Committee members are Co-Chairs Keith Bagwell and Ted Prezelski; Secretary Alice Whittenburg; and Events Coordinator Greg Evans.
 The Steering Committee usually meets on the second Monday of each month.
 Contact us at nwutucson@yahoo.com to confirm the date and location of the next meeting.